dji-sdk/Mobile-SDK-Tutorial/iOS-GSDemo/en/GSDemo/Part1/GSDemo-Part1_en.md

 ![statusView](../../images/statusView.png)

 Once that's done, open **DJIRootViewController.h** file, create IBOutlets for the above UI elements and import DJISDK's header file and implement **DJIDroneDelegate** and **DJIMainControllerDelegate** protocols.
 Here we use Inspire 1 for the demo, so we need to create two properties, one of type **DJIDrone** and another of type **DJIInspireMainController**'s property.
-Also, we need to create a **CLLocationCoordinate2D** property named "droneLocation" to record the aircraft's location, as shown below:
+Also, we need to create a **CLLocationCoordinate2D** property named **droneLocation** to record the aircraft's location, as shown below:

 ~~~objc
 #import <DJISDK/DJISDK.h>